Jammu and Kashmir (state): Integration with India

 Abdullah however sought to make Article 370 permanent and began calling for the secession of the state from India, which led to his arrest in 1953.
 Bakshi Ghulam Mohammad then became the Prime Minister of Jammu and Kashmir.
 The Constituent Assembly of the state passed a resolution in February 1954, extending some provisions of the Constitution of India and formally ratifying the accession of the state to India per the Instrument of Accession.
 A Presidential Order was passed on 14 May 1954 to implement the Delhi Agreement, drawing its validity from the resolution of the Constituent Assembly.

 The new Constitution of Jammu and Kashmir was adopted on 17 November 1956 and came into force on 26 January 1957.
 Following this, the state constituent assembly dissolved itself and elections were held for the legislative assembly in 1957, with the National Conference winning 68 out of 75 seats.

 In 1956–57, China constructed a road through the disputed Aksai Chin area of Ladakh.
-India's belated discovery of this road culminated in the Sino-Indian War of 1962; China has since administered Aksai Chin.
-Following the Indo-Pakistani War of 1971, India and Pakistan signed the Simla Agreement, recognising a Line of Control in Kashmir, and committing to a peaceful resolution of the dispute through bilateral negotiations.
+India's belated discovery of this road culminated in the Sino-Indian War of 1962; China continues to administer Aksai Chin since.

 In December 1964, the Indian government extended provisions of Articles 356 and 357 of the Constitution of India, which allowed for President's rule in the state.

 In April 1965, the legislative assembly approved renaming the positions of Sadar-i-Riyasat to Governor and Wazir-i-Azam (Prime Minister) to Chief Minister of Jammu and Kashmir.
 Though the change had no actual effect on the legal structure of the state, it conveyed that the government of Jammu and Kashmir was equal to that of any other Indian state.

 Despite Nehru releasing the imprisoned Abdullah in April 1964 to initiate dialogue with Pakistan, it viewed these developments as leading to the inseparability of Jammu and Kashmir from India and launched an armed conflict, infiltrating Kashmir during Operation Gibraltar in August 1965.
 However, it ultimately failed in its objective and both countries returned to the status quo after the Tashkent Declaration of 1966.
 The government of Ghulam Mohammed Sadiq meanwhile rapidly extended many provisions of the Indian Constitution to further integrate the state into India.

+Following the Indo-Pakistani War of 1971, India and Pakistan signed the Simla Agreement, recognising a Line of Control in Kashmir, and committing to a peaceful resolution of the dispute through bilateral negotiations.
 The failure of Pakistan in the 1971 Indo-Pakistani war weakened the Kashmiri nationalist movement and Abdullah dropped demands of secession.
 Under the Indira–Sheikh Accord of 1975, he recognised the region as a part of India, the state legislature requiring the approval of the President to make laws, and the Parliament of India being able to promulgate laws against secessionism.
 In return, Article 370 was left untouched and Abdullah became the Chief Minister of the state.
 The region remained mostly peaceful until his death in 1982.